Changemakers for Congo

 Roma Mehta (Mama Ifuwa)

 Roma Mehta and Lucy Hobgood-Brown first connected in Taipei many years ago.
 Their partnership has continued on many fronts.
-When HandUp Congo was initiated, Roma came on board to help with the logo and other supporting collateral.
+When HandUp Congo was initiated, Roma came on board to design the logo and other supporting collateral.
 Roma is a keen supporter of HUC’s mission of facilitating sustainable development in marginalised communities.
 Connecting to and working with people toward empowering women and children is a passion she has shared with her father, who established and then for 35 years supervised a free school for street children in Kolkata, India.
 Roma is co-owner of a design and print firm in Taipei (Sir Speedy) and a former editor for a lifestyle magazine in Taipei, Taiwan (Centered on Taipei).
 She is involved with Red Room, a community led organisation supporting the arts.

 Cynthia Nadai (Mama Mboyo)

 Cynthia Nadai is an American who came to Australia over 20 years ago.
 Wherever she has lived, she has helped to support the community she lives in.
 In Boston, Cynthia was a management consultant teaching people how to participate effectively in government decisions.
 She also ran her neighbourhood annual street fair bringing together hundreds of arts and crafts and food vendors.
 In Sydney, Cynthia worked for the St James Ethics Centre (now The Ethics Centre) as Director of Operations and continues to work there as a volunteer ethics counsellor.
 She is currently Chair of Good2Give, a not for profit promoting workplace giving in Australia.
-Cynthia was also a founding member of the Balmain / Rozelle Community Bank, a Bendigo bank in 2005.
+In 2005 Cynthia was also a founding member of the Balmain / Rozelle Community Bank, a Bendigo bank.
 Bendigo Community Banks contribute 80% of their net profits back to the community.

 Robyn Hutchinson (Mama Bokajeanne)

 Robyn Hutchinson has spent her life linking education with community development in Australia and Asia.
-Over this time she has worked as a Primary School teacher and principal in schools, and volunteer facilitator and mentor in community development.
+Over this time she has worked as a primary school teacher and principal in schools, and volunteer facilitator and mentor in community development.
 Her particular passion is grassroots sustainable community development with a focus on inquiry-based, experiential learning and applying restorative processes as the foundation.
 Currently she continues to volunteer with the Institute of Cultural Affairs (Australia, Asia-Pacific, International), the Reconciliation movement in Australia, and

 supporting HandUp Congo.